-NAME TWC CONTRACT # AMENDMENT # ΑCTIVITY AWARD AMOUNT GRANT PERIOD supports including education and training for their current workforce.
-Workforce Innovation and Opportunity Act - Youth 2220WOY001 To provide funds to plan and deliver services to low-income youth and young adults, ages 14-24, who face barriers to employment, beginning with career exploration and guidance, continued support for educational attainment, opportunities for skills training in in-demand industries and occupations, and culminating with good job along a career pathway or enrollment in post-secondary education. \$1,726,103 7/01/20 - 6/30/22 TX-34 Disaster Recovery Dislocated Worker Grant - COVID -19 2220NDW001 Funds to be supplemented resources that provide flexibility to communities in responding to and recovery from unexpected events that cause large- scale job loss that exceed the capacity of the state and local area to address formula resources. \$73,721 5/05/20 - 3/31/21 Workforce Innovation and Opportunity Act - Dislocated Worker 2220WOD001 To provide funds to support the planning and delivery of service to dislocated workers, including trade- affected workers and ranked unemployment insurance claimants. \$1,338,028 7/01/20 - 6/30/22 Supplemental Nutrition Assistance Program Employment & Training 2221SNE001 The Supplemental Nutrition Assistance Program (SNAP) is designed to assist SNAP recipients obtaining employment through participation in allowable job search, training, education, or workfare activities that promote long-term self- sufficiency. \$787,787 10/01/20 - 9/30/21
+NAME TWC CONTRACT # ACTIVITY AWARD AMOUNT GRANT PERIOD Agency Board Agreement 2220ABA001 To establish the nature of the working relationship between the Agency and the local Workforce Board to include the goals, responsibilities and obligations with respect to the administration of these programs, or other service delivery programs.
+2/01/20 - 9/30/22 Workforce Innovation and Opportunity Act - Adult 2220WOA001 To provide job seekers and workers with the high-quality career services, education and training, and supportive services they need to get good jobs and stay employed, and to help businesses find skilled workers and access other supports including education and training for their current workforce. \$1,644,710 7/01/20 - 6/30/22 Amendment #1 - F Revisions to standard terms & conditions and performance measures.
+Workforce Innovation and Opportunity Act - Youth 2220WOY001 To provide funds to plan and deliver services to low-income youth and young adults, ages 14-24, who face barriers to employment, beginning with career exploration and guidance, continued support for educational attainment, opportunities for skills training in in-demand industries and occupations, and culminating with good job along a career pathway or enrollment in post-secondary education. \$1,726,103 7/01/20 - 6/30/22 TX-34 Disaster Recovery Dislocated Worker Grant - COVID -19 2220NDW001 Funds to be supplemented resources that provide flexibility to communities in responding to and recovery from unexpected events that cause large-scale job loss that exceed the capacity of the state and local area to address formula resources. \$1,524,465 5/05/20 - 3/31/22 - COAID -18 Amendment #1 - E award terms and c Extended grant period end date from 3/31/21 to 3/31/22, increased grant award onditions. amount by \$1,45 0,744 and revised Workforce Innovation and Opportunity Act - Dislocated Worker 2220WOD001 To provide funds to support the planning and delivery of service to dislocated workers, including trade-affected workers and ranked unemployment insurance claimants. \$1,338,028 7/01/20 - 6/30/22 Supplemental Nutrition Assistance Program Employment & Training 2221SNE001 The Supplemental Nutrition Assistance Program (SNAP) is designed to assist SNAP recipients obtaining employment through participation in allowable job search, training, education, or workfare activities that promote long-term self-sufficiency. \$787,787 10/01/20 - 9/30/21 Child Care Services Formula Allocation 2221CCF001 Child Care services are provided to families who meet the eligibility criteria.
+These direct child care services allow parents to work or to attend school or training, which helps them achieve economic self-sufficiency. \$15,039,076 10/01/20 - 12/31/21